maxjustus/sinatra-authentication/readme.markdown

 ## Roadmap

 * Move database adapter initialization, along with auto configuration of sinbook and rack flash functionality into a Sinatra::SinatraAuthentication.init(args) method
-* Refactor/redesign database adapter interface, with corresponding specs
+* Refactor/redesign database adapter interface, make User class AbstractUser and all ORM user classes User, with corresponding specs
+* Remove Facebook connect support and add support for Omniauth
 * Provide a method for overriding specific views, and/or specifying your own form partial, (passed an instance of User)
 * Add Remember me (forever) checkbox to login form
 * Add next url parameter support for login/signup